Stellenausschreibungen

 We are

-The PhD thesis will be awarded by the Universität der Bundeswehr München whereas the successful candidate will be co-supervised by mentors from JRC and Universität der Bundeswehr München.
-The position will be in the Directorate for Space, Security and Migration as well as at the chair of Operations Research at Universität der Bundeswehr München.
+The PhD will be awarded by Universität der Bundeswehr München, with the student gaining expertise from both JRC and university mentors.
+The role is in the JRC's Directorate for Space, Security and Migration and at the Chair of Operations Research at the university.

 We propose

-We propose a post as PhD student working in the areas of resilience and protection of critical entities and Hybrid Threats, especially in the context of Operations Research.
+We propose a post for a PhD student focused on resilience and the protection of critical entities, with a special emphasis on addressing Hybrid Threats within the scope of Operations Research.

-In order to address Hybrid Threats from a special Operations Research (OR) perspective, it is important to obtain a better understanding of vulnerabilities and their respective root causes which can be leveraged by adversaries in order to conduct a successful hybrid activity.
-In addition to the consideration of Hybrid Threats, implementing the CER Directive requires an all-hazards approach considering infrastructure dependencies but also entities preparedness, mitigation, adaptation, response, and recovery capabilities.
+To tackle Hybrid Threats from a unique Operations Research perspective, it's essential to gain a deeper insight into vulnerabilities and their root causes that adversaries might exploit.
+Beyond Hybrid Threats, implementing the CER Directive necessitates an all-hazards perspective that includes not just infrastructure interdependencies but also entities' preparedness, mitigation, adaptation, response, and recovery strengths.
 Decision analysis techniques, such as multi-criteria decision analysis (and multi-attribute utility theory) can then be used to assess resilience attributes and objectives to propose alternatives and strategies to enhance the resilience of the critical infrastructure system-of-systems.

 We look for

-The candidate should have familiarity with the security domain ideally an OR-analyst combined with state-of-the-art expertise in machine learning, reinforcement learning and prescriptive analytics.
-Any experience in cybersecurity, physical security, critical infrastructure protection, geopolitics would be considered as an asset.
+We are seeking a candidate with a strong background in the security domain, ideally an Operations Research (OR) analyst equipped with cutting-edge skills in machine learning, reinforcement learning, and prescriptive analytics.
+Experience in cybersecurity, physical security, critical infrastructure protection, and geopolitics will be highly valued as assets to our team.

 Employment conditions